 The first step to creating a program is to run a pilot.

-I ran a pilot more than a year ago on the skills and material included in the Build Your Practice Accelerator.
+I ran a pilot a few years ago on the skills and material included in the Build Your Practice Accelerator.
 I learned SO MUCH about how to explain these ideas, and I created materials and copy that I still use today.

-It was a great experience, and it prepared me to run a full length, small cohort last fall, where I learned even more.
+It was a great experience, and it prepared me to run the first full length, cohort, where I learned even more.
 And the program has never stopped improving!
-It’s because of all that pre-work that I feel so completely confident in the Build Your Practice Accelerator.
+It’s because of all that pre-work and improvement that I feel so completely confident in the Build Your Practice Accelerator.

 So don’t start by designing a huge online program to sell to 100 people; let’s start by getting 3-5 people in a room to hash out the most important aspects of your program.

 This isn’t the end, but the very beginning.
 There is so much more to learn, and I can say with great confidence that I can help.
 If you are ready to take those next steps in your practice, check out my new program, the Build Your Practice Accelerator and let’s work together!.
 You got this.